Judge dismisses sole criminal charge against Andrew Cuomo

 In a letter to Trexler on Tuesday, Soares said “statutory elements of New York law make this case impossible to prove.”
 He added that government inquiries into Cuomo’s conduct had created “technical and procedural hurdles” regarding prosecutors’ obligations to disclose evidence to the defense.

-Glavin on Friday called the complaint “a blatant political act,” branded Apple a “rogue sheriff” and assailed Commisso’s credibility.
+Glavin on Friday called the complaint “a blatant political act,” branded Apple a “rogue sheriff” and assailed Commisso, saying no jury would have found her credible.

-“As the governor has said, this simply did not happen,” Glavin said.

 Apple has shrugged off previous attacks by Cuomo’s representatives as unfounded.